How to Start Your Own LLC in Illinois - Complete Guide

 Springfield, IL 62756

-Sometimes, an LLC needs to operate under a name different from its legal name.
-This is where a DBA, known in Illinois as an assumed name, becomes useful.
-For example, if your LLC is called JJ's Waffles, LLC and you want to sell baked goods under JJ's Muffins, you can register that name as an assumed name.
-An LLC can hold multiple DBAs, all operating under the same legal entity.
+In some cases, an LLC is obliged to work under a different name other than its legal name.
+This is where a DBA or as it is called in Illinois an assumed name comes in handy.
+To illustrate, when your LLC is named JJ Waffles, LLC and you wish to conduct the sale of baked goods by the name JJ Muffins, you could post that name as an assumed name.
+An LLC is allowed to have a number of DBAs under the same legal entity.

-Registering an assumed name allows you to open bank accounts, accept payments, and market your business using the DBA.
-In Illinois, assumed names are filed with the Secretary of State, and you'll need your LLC's file number to complete the application.
+By registering an assumed name, you are able to open bank accounts, accept payments and promote your business using the DBA.
+In Illinois, the assumed names are registered at the office of the Secretary of State and you will require the file number of your LLC in order to fill the application.

-Assumed name rights last until the first day of the LLC's anniversary month in the next calendar year divisible by five.
-After that, they are renewed in five-year increments.
-Fees vary depending on the year and range from $30 to $150, with additional payment processor fees.
-Illinois offers both standard and expedited processing, with expedited requests reviewed within 24 hours.
+The rights under assumed names are valid until the first day of the LLC anniversary month in the following calendar year which is divisible by five.
+They are then renewed after every five years.
+The prices are as follows: fees depend on the year and are between 30 and 150, and other payment processor fees.
+Illinois has both regular and fast processing with expedited processing being handled within 24 hours.

 2. Select a Registered Agent

-Every Illinois LLC must appoint a registered agent.
-The registered agent is responsible for receiving official documents such as legal notices, state correspondence, and tax forms on behalf of your business.
-This ensures that your LLC never misses important deadlines or legal communications.
+The Illinois LLC requires a registered agent.
+The registered agent will also take care of accepting official papers like legal notices, state correspondence and tax forms on behalf of your business.
+This is to make sure that your LLC does not miss crucial deadlines or legal correspondence.

-Illinois LLCs can be either member-managed or manager-managed.
-In a member-managed LLC, all members participate in the daily operations and decision-making of the business.
-This structure works best for small businesses where owners are actively involved.
+The Illinois may be either LLC is member-managed or manager-managed.
+In a member-managed LLC, all the members are involved in running and making decisions of the business.
+This is an ideal structure when it comes to small businesses where owners are involved.

-If you do not specify a management structure in your Articles of Organization, Illinois automatically treats your LLC as member-managed.
-Choosing the correct structure is important because it affects authority, liability, and how decisions are made.
+In case you fail to specify a management structure in your Articles of Organization, the state of Illinois will consider your LLC member-managed.
+The reason why selecting the right structure is also relevant is that it influences authority, liability and decision making.

-4. File Articles of Organization with the Illinois Secretary of State
+4. Documents Articles of organization to the Illinois Secretary of State

 Physical Address: